Weston

 Coal power plant in Wisconsin, United States of America.
 Approximate location 44.8606, -89.6553.

 Weston is a 1,103 MW coal power station in Wisconsin, United States of America.
 It is operated by Wisconsin Public Service Corp.
-Based on reported annual generation of 4,409 GWh, it can supply roughly 1,259,714 homes.
-It ranks #274 of 9,833 United States of America power plants by installed capacity.
-Commissioned in 1993, it is around 33 years old — long-established.
-Its measured emissions of 191,230 t CO₂/yr (Climate TRACE) are equivalent to about 44,576 cars driven for a year.
+Based on reported annual generation of 4,409 GWh, it can supply roughly 1.3 million homes.
+It ranks #591 of 10,938 United States of America power plants by installed capacity.
+Its modelled annual emissions are 191,230 t CO₂/yr (Climate TRACE), equivalent to about 45k cars driven for a year.
 In context, coal supplies about 16.3% of United States of America's electricity; the national grid averages 384 gCO₂/kWh (43.0% low-carbon) (2025).

 4,409GWh reported / yr